wp-plugins/backwpup/readme.txt

 * use ftp_row for login and other commands
 * Add option to send only email on errors
 * Internal structure changes
-* Add option to disable WP-Cron and use Hosters cron
+* Add option to disable WP-Cron and use host's cron
 * bug fixes

 = 0.6.2 =